grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ## Before you begin

 - [Review our guidelines](https://grafana.com/legal/plugins/#plugin-publishing-and-signing-criteria) - Learn about the Grafana Labs criteria for publishing and signing plugins.
 - [Package a plugin](./package-a-plugin.md) - Build the plugin and get it ready to share in the form of a ZIP archive.
 - Refer to [plugin-examples](https://github.com/grafana/grafana-plugin-examples) to review best practices for building your plugin.

-To speed up the time it takes to review your plugin:
+**To speed up the time it takes to review your plugin:**

 - Check that your plugin is ready for review using the [plugin validator](https://github.com/grafana/plugin-validator).
 - Provide sample dashboards and test data with your repository so that the plugin's functionality can be verified.
+Use the [provisioning](./provide-provisioning.md) process provided to simplify this step.

 ## Publish your plugin